oconnor663/bao/docs/spec.md

 practically any cryptographic application, which is why everyone uses SHA-256 for TLS certificates and why the Intel SHA Extensions don't include SHA-512.
 Higher security levels waste cycles, and longer digests waste bandwidth.
-Also having multiple variants of the same algorithm causes confusion around which variant people are talking about and which variant a new application should choose.
+Also having multiple variants of the same algorithm complicates implementations and confuses people.

-In some future world with large quantum computers, it could theoretically make sense for applications to target a 256-bit security level.
-In that world, we could define a hash function similar to Bao but with a 64-bit digest.
-Such a design could use BLAKE2b in place of BLAKE2s and tweak the parameters to reflect the larger digest size.
-In my imagination, I call this function "Ciao".

 ### Can we expose the BLAKE2 general parameters through the Bao API?